 #5.
 What is it like to visit a hammam in Andalusia ?

-To be honest, I felt a bit nervous for my first visit to the hammam in Cordoba.
+To be honest, I felt a bit nervous for my first visit to the Cordona hammam.
 Would I make a huge mistake because I might not understand the etiquette or the explanation?
 Would people be staring at me for showing my body in a swimsuit?

 Nervous about my body image